-All students majoring under any degree program in the College of Business are required to acquire three hundred hours of practical work experience while enrolled at UMHB.
+All students majoring under any degree program in the McLane College of Business are required to acquire three hundred hours of practical work experience while enrolled at UMHB.
 This requirement must be fulfilled before a student is allowed to graduate.
-Practical work experience must be in the area of the student's anticipated major and may be acquired through full-time employment, part-time employment, internships, apprenticeships, international experiences, or student teaching.
-If a student has multiple majors, a student is required to complete a total of three hundred practical experience hours across all their majors combined - not three hundred in each major.
+Practical work experience must be in the area of the student's anticipated major/minor and may be acquired through full-time employment, part-time employment, internships, apprenticeships, international experiences, or co-op experience.
+If a student has multiple majors, a student is required to complete a total of three hundred (300) practical experience hours across all their majors combined - not three hundred (300) in each major/minor.
 The department chairperson of the student's first major field must approve practical-experience hours before the beginning of the student's senior year.
-If the student has multiple majors and any of them are outside of the department of the first major, the department chairperson of the first major will consult with any other necessary department chairpersons before granting final approval.
+If the student has multiple majors/minors and any of them are outside of the department of the first major, the department chairperson of the first major will consult with any other necessary department chairpersons before granting final approval.
 In the final semester of a student's practical work experience hours they must register for BADM 4090 in order to receive degree plan credit for their work experience.
-Please see the appropriate department chairperson for additional information.
+The student must also obtain a letter from their employer/supervisor to verify their practical experience.
+Please see the appropriate department chairperson for additional information